Skip to content

 Tic Tac’s parent company, Ferrero, has a Sustainability Report with targets for carbon emissions and packaging, which also includes evidence of progress.

-We found no criticisms of Tic Tac relating to Nuclear or Fossil Fuels, Animal Welfare or Armaments so it scores well for these criteria.
+We found no criticisms of Tic Tac relating to Fossil Fuels, Animal Welfare or Armaments so it scores well for these criteria.

 How can Tic Tac improve its ethical rating?